YoshitakaArakawa/tableau-agent-prototype/README.md

 - Architecture references and roadmap material are maintained within the internal documentation bundle to keep the README focused on setup.

 ## License
-Released under the ISC license as declared in `package.json`.
+This project is licensed under the MIT License - see the LICENSE file for details.